 Well, how would I do that?

-BBB Scam Stracker let you search for scams and also report them.
+BBB Scam Stracker lets you search for scams and also report them.

-Federal Trade Commission: You can also file a compaint with FTD
+Federal Trade Commission: You can also file a complaint with FTD

 Let you report International SCAMS online